Ricordy/SL-SmartContracts/README.md

 ```

-**Setting the member ship batch price and uri**
+**Setting the membership batch price and uri**

-1. This can only be called by SLCore.sol contrac, if it has been settled as an allowed contract in SLPermissions.sol, when the CEO creates a new batch.
+1. This can only be called by SLCore.sol contract, if it has been settled as an allowed contract in SLPermissions.sol, when the CEO creates a new batch.
-2. This actions can be performed calling and passing the price for the batch and the uri:
+2. These actions can be performed by calling and passing the price for the batch and the uri:

 ```solidity
 /// @notice Set the entry price for a new entry batch